 Now, on the negative side: “Being a second-line option is no bad thing, but having it clearly spelled out on the label is not helpful,” Kapadia said.

-The analyst noted that Maveclad is the only other MS drug recommended in later lines, with “notoriously unsafe” Lemtrada reserved for third-line treatment, “something that we feel unfairly draws attention to what is actually not that bad a safety profile.”
+The analyst noted that Mavenclad is the only other MS drug recommended in later lines, with “notoriously unsafe” Lemtrada reserved for third-line treatment, “something that we feel unfairly draws attention to what is actually not that bad a safety profile.”
 Still, according to Merck Chairman and CEO Stefan Oschmann on the company’s fourth-quarter conference call, 30% of Mavenclad use in Germany is in treatment-naïve patients.

-But in a risk unique to Maveclad, the black box warning forbids Maveclad from use in pregnant women and in women and men who intend to have a baby during treatment or within six months after therapy.
+But in a risk unique to Mavenclad, the black box warning forbids Mavenclad from use in pregnant women and in women and men who intend to have a baby during treatment or within six months after therapy.
 As MS is more common in women, Kapadia suspects the warning could hurt sales.
 But given that Ocrevus, Tecfidera, Tysabri and Lemtrada all do not recommend use in pregnancy based on animal data, Kapadia wondered to what extent the warning could affect actual uptake.